 Topics and formats range from researchers talking about their work, to virtual museum tours and dissections.
 Click here for more details or to book a video conference.

 In 2014, the Museum will be running 4 regional tour sessions.
 Partnering with the UNSW Rural Clinical Schools in Albury, Wagga Wagga, Port Macquarie and Coffs Harbour, we will spend two days at each location, bringing our unique student experiences to schools in these areas.
 Regional tours are designed for Biology, Senior Science, Junior Science, Junior and Senior PDHPE students.
-Dates, details and registration can be found here.

 Special Schools Events